filecoin-project/lotus/documentation/en/cli-lotus.md

    lotus index command [command options] [arguments...]

 COMMANDS:
    validate-backfill              Validates and optionally backfills the chainindex for a range of epochs help, h                        Shows a list of commands or help for one command

-OPTIONS:
-   --help, -h  show help
 ```

 ### lotus index validate-backfill

 ```
 NAME:
    lotus index validate-backfill - Validates and optionally backfills the chainindex for a range of epochs